cogmaster-stats/r-cogstats/01-intro-lab.md

 ```

+To sum up, factors are represented as numerical codes, but it is always a good idea to associate labels to them.

 ### More complex data structure

-Data frames are special R objects that can hold mixed data type (numeric and factor)
+**Data frames** are special R objects that can hold mixed data type (numeric and factor).
+This is a convenient placeholder for rectangular data sets as we will see later during the course.

 Suppose you are now given two series of RTs, which were collected in two separate sessions on the same 10 subjects: (example from `help(timefit, package=retimes)`)